Overview

 In thereset_counter function, we receive an InEuint64 value, which is a type that represents an encrypted value that can be used to reset the counter.

-This value is an encrypted value that we created using Cofhejs (read more about it here).
+This value is an encrypted value that we created client-side using the SDK (read more about it here).

 Privacy Considerations

-What if we want to allow the owner to privately read the value without sending a transaction that calls FHE.decrypt, exposing the counter to everyone?
+What if we want to allow the owner to privately read the value without revealing it publicly?

 For that, we need to add a call for FHE.allow(counter, owner) or FHE.allowSender(counter) every time that we change the counter’s value.